0xflux/ZestyChips/readme.md

  - Requires >= .NET8.0

- - Requires the c2 counterpart, written by me (0xflux) with no external dependencies: https://github.com/0xflux/SIMAP/
+ - Requires the c2 counterpart, written by me (0xflux) with no external dependencies: https://github.com/0xflux/SIMAP/ (see below instructions for installation with Docker, can run standalone if you like just by building the Go project)

 ## Step 1 - run SIMAP (Simple IMAP)